ent/ent/doc/website/blog/2021-11-10-announcing-entoas.md

 ### Wrapping Up

-In this post we introduced a new feature of `elk` - automatic OpenAPI Specification generation.
+In this post we announced `entoas`, the official integration of the former `elk` OpenAPI Specification generation into Ent.
 This feature connects between Ent's code-generation capabilities and OpenAPI/Swagger's rich tooling ecosystem.

 Have questions?
 Need help with getting started?
 Feel free to [join our Slack channel](https://entgo.io/docs/slack/).